jpsm83/restaurant-pos/backlogErrors.md

 - transform cloudinaryActions route to be a function to be used in all the creations that could have images
 - when a salesInstance is created by client using qrCode, update the qrLastScanned of the salesPoint
 - add collor themes for the types of businessGoods (or photo)

+- model employee been update with new properties values, check the "email", "password", "terminatedDate" and "businessId"